heymumford/Samstraumr/README.md

 Samstraumr captures the essence of natural flows—systems that adapt and evolve without unnecessary complexity.
 It's about creating code that is as efficient and graceful as nature itself, enabling developers to focus on innovation rather than wrestling with tangled codebases.

+---

-# Principles of Tube-Based Development
+## Principles of Tube-Based Development

 Functional and Object-Oriented programming are foundational tools rooted in science, process, and rigor.
 They have revolutionized software development, much like the invention of the airplane transformed transportation.

-Just as airplanes led to helicopters and then drones, each utilizing flight principles differently for new applications, Samstraumr evolves from OOP and FP to emphasize adaptability and natural flow.
+Just as airplanes led to helicopters and then drones—each utilizing flight principles differently for new applications—Samstraumr evolves from OOP and FP to emphasize adaptability and natural flow.

 Inspired by the Agile Manifesto, TBD emphasizes: